 For example, as your password manager grows to have more passwords in it - not only CivicActions systems and clients but also your personal bank accounts, credit cards, school records, etc. - it becomes increasingly important to have it protected by more than just a password.

-CivicActions requires that its employees and contractors that are given access to the CivicActions Google Apps - that include GMail, Hangouts and Google Docs access - use Two-Factor Authentication on their CivicActions Google Account.
+CivicActions requires that its employees and contractors that are given access to CivicActions Services - that include Gmail, Google Drive, Gitlab, and Slack - use multi-factor authentication on their CivicActions Google Account.

 There are many hardware and software tools for creating secure "one time passwords" (OTP).
 Three that we frequently use internally are described below.
 (Note that Google Authenticator is no longer recommended as it does not support encrypted cloud backup.)

 Do not rely on SMS text messages for general two-factor authentication as it is less secure than others listed here.
-At the time of this writing, however, setting up Two-Factor Authentication on your Google account initially requires SMS verification.
-This is OK, and also serves as a "TFA Backup" mechanism (be sure to see the essential section below on Two-Factor Redundancy and TFA Backup Codes).
+At the time of this writing, however, setting up Multi-Factor Authentication on your Google account initially requires SMS verification.
+This is OK, and also serves as a "MFA Backup" mechanism (be sure to see the essential section below on Multi-Factor Redundancy and MFA Backup Codes).

 - This provides tight integration with some apps, see: https://lastpass.com/auth/